 Get a Taste of Hanoi Street Food

 Foodies won't disappoint here in Hanoi.
 Across the city, there are numerous food carts and stalls.
-It's easy to find the Vietnamese egg coffee, which is made with yolks, sugar, milk, and coffee.
+It's easy to find Vietnamese egg coffee, which is made with yolks, sugar, milk, and coffee.
 You can't resist this rich, creamy food after a lot of walking on hot days.
-Other street food you should sample include Bun Cha, a dish of grilled pork and noodle served with broth and herbs, originated from Hanoi, and Banh Cuon, a dish prepared with rice, ground pork, wood ear mushroom and shallots.
+Other street food you should sample include Bun Cha, a dish of grilled pork and noodle served with broth and herbs, originating from Hanoi, and Banh Cuon, a dish prepared with rice, ground pork, wood ear mushroom, and shallots.

 For the best Bun Cha, head to Bun Cha 34, a small family-run eatery where US President Barack Obama dined.
-The restaurant is located in 34 Hang Than Ba Dinh, Hanoi.
+The restaurant is located at 34 Hang Than Ba Dinh, Hanoi.

 3. Take a cyclo ride around the Old Quarter

 No trip to Hanoi is complete without a visit to the famous Old Quarter, the city's historic heart.
 While many choose to explore on foot, a leisurely cyclo ride can be a quicker, fun, and exciting way not only to see these narrow ancient streets but also to feel Hanoi's crazy traffic.

 This three-wheel bicycle used to be an important means of transport during the French rule period and now become a popular tourist attraction.

 Odynovo (formerly Odyssey) clients Scott and Sara setting out on a cyclo tour of the Old Quarter in Hanoi

 Where to find a cyclo in Hanoi: anywhere where there are tourists.

 - One cyclo is meant to fit two guests, but most Western tourists would find it a bit of a squeeze when two sit on the same cyclo.
 So it's best to hire two cyclos if you're with a companion.
-Besides, it's easier for the driver and better to the local economy.
+Besides, it's easier for the driver and better for the local economy.